Skip to content

 The ‘RSS Item Metadata’ content type allows us to choose a news item and comment on or ‘pin’ it.

-‘Use AJAX’ (under ‘Other’) is set to ‘Yes’.
-This allows pagination and filtering (‘Filter by headline’) without reloading the entire page.
+Make sure ‘Use AJAX’ (under ‘Other’) is set to ‘Yes’.
+This allows for pagination and filtering (‘Filter by headline’) without reloading the entire page.

 Conclusion permalink